MenkeTechnologies/zpwr/README.md

 ZPWR **invented the terminal-OS concept** -- the idea that a shell environment can be a coherent operating system for the command line, not a loose pile of dotfiles.
 It has no direct competitor because it is not in any existing category; it originated and defines a new one: the **dotfile super-OS**.
 Every adjacent tool covers exactly one of ZPWR's axes; none integrate all of them in a single installable system:

 - **Verb-dispatcher mega-CLI** -- `zpwr <verb>` exposing a discoverable, menucompleted command vocabulary spanning the whole environment.
-- **Full-stack curated cockpit** -- zsh + tmux + fzf + vim/neovim + spacemacs wired together as one coherent machine, not a pile of configs.
+- **Full-stack curated cockpit** -- zsh + ztmux + fzf + vim/neovim + spacemacs wired together as one coherent machine, not a pile of configs.
 - **Scale** -- thousands of aliases, tens of thousands of completions, thousands of functions, and a custom env-var control plane, all in one repo.
 - **Single-author, single-install OS** -- one `curl` jacks the entire stack in.